michaeluno/plugin-template/readme.txt

 == Changelog ==

-= 1.0.5 =
-- Added some class constants and methods in the registery class.

 = 1.0.0 =
 - Released.

+= 0.0.6 =
+- Fixed a bug calling an undefined property in a form validation.

+= 0.0.5 =
+- Added some class constants and methods in the registery class.